 So we have an empty database and we need to move data to it.

-It is a very easy to use tool, but we've got a problem using it.
+It is very easy to use the tool, but we’ve got a problem using it.
 The target database (on Azure SQL Server) should not have the primary keys set on the tables, because data is migrated using all the columns.
-And in case of migration to table which has a primary key set we will get the Primary Key Violation Error.
+And in case of migration to a table that has a primary key set, we will get the Primary Key Violation Error.
 So this way of migration is good, but not ideal.

 Here are some other variants:

-- Use a third party tool to create the SQL script with INERT Statements and run it on the Azure SQL side.
-However, you might experience problems with blog, image fields, etc. Also take into account the large size of the script in case of huge amount of data .
+- Use a third-party tool to create the SQL script with INERT Statements and run it on the Azure SQL side.
+However, you might experience problems with blogs, image fields, etc. Also, take into account the large size of the script in case of a huge amount of data.

 - Write a custom Data Migration Tool.
 We could easily connect to the remote Azure SQL and push the data to it from our application.

-- You could also use Data Export/Import Tool from the Management Studio.
+- You could also use the Data Export/Import Tool from the Management Studio.
 But there is also a problem.
-You cannot connect to the Remote Azure server like to a usual MS SQL, you will have to use .Net Framework Data Provider.
-This could cause migration problems, because it doesn't provide full data migration functionality and errors can appear during migration.
+You cannot connect to the remote Azure server like to a usual MS SQL, you will have to use .Net Framework Data Provider.
+This could cause migration problems because it doesn’t provide full data migration functionality and errors can appear during migration.

 - You could also use the Data Sync service, provided by Azure Management Portal.
 You will need to have a special Agent installed on the source MS SQL Server; and be careful to configure the source and destination servers, sync directions, etc. Remember, you could always turn off the sync if you don’t need it anymore.

-As a conclusion, I'd like to say that for now Azure SQL doesn't have a common (standard) way for simultaneous structure & data migration.
+In a conclusion, I’d like to say that for now, Azure SQL doesn’t have a common (standard) way for simultaneous structure & data migration.
 So, you will have to use some tricks to migrate them.
-In case of structure migration the most convenient way is Data Tier Deployment.
+In the case of structure migration, the most convenient way is Data Tier Deployment.
 However, the way of data migration should be chosen by you.
 All the ways described above have both positive and negative sides.
-And you have to think which of them will resolve all your project's needs in Azure SQL database deployment from scratch.
+And you have to think which of them will resolve all your project’s needs in Azure SQL database deployment from scratch.